 With various principles that parallel an asset-light model, the latter can be incorporated into a business’ remote work strategy to maximise its success.

-This might include automating onboarding process for new hires to reduce the need for onboarding teams in various locations.
+This might include automating the onboarding process for new hires to reduce the need for onboarding teams in various locations.
 Or tapping into diverse talent pools by hiring remote talent in emerging hubs with the help on an Employer of Record.
 Sparing you the need to set up a physical location while facilitating cost-savings and global team expansion.

 How an International Employer of Record can help businesses with an asset-light expansion model

-An asset-light companies typically lack traditional corporate infrastructures (i.e. physical offices, payroll teams, HR departments, etc) and are often dispersed across several locations.
+Asset-light companies typically lack traditional corporate infrastructures (i.e. physical offices, payroll teams, HR departments, etc) and are often dispersed across several locations.
 Thus, working with an Employer of Record (EOR) partner like Airswift can be beneficial on many levels.

 This spares businesses from having to invest their resources into hiring and maintaining internal teams to support these functions, keeping their fixed expenses at a minimum.

-Flexibility is a defining feature of an asset-light business and Airswift provides exactly that.
+Flexibility is a defining feature of an asset-light business model and Airswift provides exactly that.
 Enter new locations in as little as 72 hours and hire across borders without setting up a physical entity.
 Scale your business in response to international growth demands as well as manage and pay your global employees compliantly.

 Our experts are ready to support you at every step of your growth whilst ensuring maximum efficiency and compliance with international labour regulations.